oegea/passager-password-manager/README.md

 This is a personal project and I do not consider myself responsible for the usage given to this software.
 Please understand that I can't be responsible for any direct or indirect damage this software may cause due to any kind of problem.

 I've developed this software with all my 💛, but as you know there are evil people outside in the network.
-Take care, install always all available updates, and use at your own risk.
+Take care, install always all available updates, and use `passager` at your own risk.

 If you find any security issue or possible improvement, feel free to submit a PR and I would try to do my best to handle it.

+## Nice features

+* DDD architecture: Which allows to use `passager` in local mode, or in the cloud using firebase.
+* Password sharing capabilities when using `passager` in cloud mode.
+* Screen lock after ten minutes of inactivity.

 ## Technical decisions